JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 ************************************

+B. SET UP KUBERNETES CLUSTER ON MAC

+Now we have 4 CoreOS VMs created on Mac with Vagrant & VirtualBox.
+In this section, we will set up Kubernetes cluster on those VMs step by step.

+The steps in this section are mainly sourced from https://coreos.com/kubernetes/docs/latest/getting-started.html with practical adjustment.
+Before start, we list the actual values of the following variables which will be used throughout this section.

+      MASTER_HOST=172.17.8.102 - IP address of the K8S master node core-02 which can be accessed by worker nodes and kubectl clien on Mac.
+      ETCD_ENDPOINTS=http://172.17.8.101:2379 - List of etcd machines, comma separated.
+As only core-01 runs etcd so only 1 URL
+      POD_NETWORK=10.2.0.0/16 - The CIDR network to use for pod IPs. the flannel overlay network will provide routing to this network.
+      SERVICE_IP_RANGE=10.3.0.0/24 - The CIDR network to use for service cluster VIPs, routing is handled by local kube-proxy K8S_SERVICE_IP=10.3.0.1 - The VIP (Virtual IP) address of the Kubernetes API Service.
+      DNS_SERVICE_IP=10.3.0.10 - The VIP (Virtual IP) address of the cluster DNS service.

-Step 8 Verify etcd Service status on CoreOS VMs
+Step B1 Verify etcd Service status on CoreOS VMs

 Kubernetes uses etcd service, which is a distributed key-value database, to store all kinds of configurations and status information.
-When the 4 CoreOS VMs were created in Step 7, etcd service (etcd v3) has been set up as 1 VM running etcd server and 3 VMs as etcd client.
+When the 4 CoreOS VMs were created in Step A7, etcd service (etcd v3) has been set up as 1 VM running etcd server and 3 VMs as etcd proxy/client.

 So in this step, we verify the etcd service is working well before setting up K8S components.